lemieux-lab/Leonard-Leucegene-Shared/README.md

 ### 2.4 Retrieving most contributing genes to Principal Components

+We investigate the first 3 components and retrieve the most contributing genes with highest loadings values for each PC.
+Output is a table for each PC the 1000 most contributing genes.
+Then, gene set enrichment and significatn ontologies are retained.
+Following the methods described in [1](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0143196)

 ```{bash}
 flag: -GO
 default: OFF
 ```
 * Loads PCA loadings if they exist, else run PCA
 * Correlates each gene contribution to PC with loadings
-* Selects top 10 genes for each PC
+* Selects top 1000 genes for each PC
-* Performs Gene Ontology Enrichment analysis for each of the PC's top 10 gene set
+* Performs Gene Ontology Enrichment analysis for each of the PC's top gene set
 * Writes in table format

 ```{python}